Words and Photos: Eilon Paz

 Easy on the eyes, hard on the ears.

-A: I’ve always snickered at the term “girl power,” given its use and abuse by the Spice Girls, but I recently watched the brilliant Pussy Riot documentary (feminist punk-art collective from Russia) and the mother of Maria Alyokhina—one of the three Pussy Riot members imprisoned for performing at the altar of Moscow’s Orthodox Cathedral—mentioned that the Spice Girls were a huge inspiration to Maria.
+I’ve always snickered at the term “girl power,” given its use and abuse by the Spice Girls, but I recently watched the brilliant documentary about Pussy Riot, the feminist punk-art collective from Russia who were imprisoned for performing at the altar or Moscow’s Orthodox Cathedral, and the mother of group member Maria Alyokhina mentioned that the Spice Girls were a huge inspiration to Maria.
 So whether or not the Spice Girls’ “girl power” slogans were authentic, the message got across.
 As for the albums that I feel genuinely stood for female empowerment (whether knowingly or unknowingly), I’d have to say:

 Bikini Kill: Revolution Girl Style Now! (self-released cassette)